Configure your login environment

 export OMP_STACKSIZE=500m

-The ulimit -s unlimited will tell the bash shell to use the maximum amount of stack memory that is available.
+The ulimit -s unlimited command will tell the bash shell to use the maximum amount of stack memory that is available.

 The environment variable OMP_STACKSIZE must also be set to a very large number.
 In this example, we are nominally requesting 500 MB of memory.
 But in practice, this will tell the GNU Fortran compiler to use the maximum amount of stack memory available on your system.
 The value 500m is a good round number that is larger than the amount of stack memory on most computer clusters, but you can increase this if you wish.